philc/book-notes/relationships/the happy sleeper - heather turgeon.md

   * Bad dreams often happens on the second half of the night, during rem sleep, when most rem sleep occurs.
   * Night terrors are different from nightmares.
 They happen after ~2 hours, when the child is first exiting from deep sleep.
-The child is in a disassociated state and can't be consoled.
+The child is in a dissociated state and can't be consoled.
 They appear to be awake but won't engage with you.
 Just sit near them and wait it out.
 The child won't remember them in the morning.
     * (This did happen a handful of times with my kids and it was bizarre.
 I had to just wait until